nonkor/web-automation-test/README.md

 2. Install `bundler` gem
 3. Perform `bundle` to install required gems
 4. Download webdriver if needed and place it somewhere on your PATH
+5. Create `report` directory to place your test results

 ## Run